 Rules 72 to 76.
-[Reserved] Rules 72 to 76.
 [Reserved]

 Rule 77.
-Chancery Courts and Clerks; Notice of an Order or Judgment
+Chancery Courts and Clerks; Notice of an Order or Judgment.

 (a) Chancery Court Always Open.
 The chancery courts shall be deemed always open for the purpose of filing an initial pleading or other paper, of issuing and returning any mesne or final process, and of making and directing all interlocutory motions, orders and rules.